 As the executive body of the Group, the Management Board is bound to uphold the interests of the corporation and is responsible for ensuring a sustainable increase in shareholder value.
 The members of the Management Board are responsible for managing Henkel's business operations in their entirety.
 The individual Management Board members are assigned, in accordance with a business distribution plan, areas of competence for which they bear lead responsibility.
 The members of the Management Board cooperate closely as colleagues, informing one another of all major occurrences within their areas of competence and conferring on all actions that may affect several such areas.
+Measures and transactions that are of fundamental importance to the company or that involve an extraordinary risk require the prior approval of the entire Management Board.
+The same applies to matters for which a member of the Management Board requests a decision by the entire Management Board.
+The Chair of the Management Board is responsible for coordinating all Management Board departments.

 Further details relating to cooperation and the division of operational responsibilities within the Management Board are regulated by the rules of procedure issued by the Supervisory Board of Henkel Management AG.